Paytm gets Sebi nod for mega Rs 16,600-cr IPO | Business

 Paytm gets Sebi nod for mega Rs 16,600-cr IPO

 Digital financial services firm Paytm has received market regulator Sebis approval for its Rs 16,600 crore initial public offer, a source involved in the process said on Friday.
-The company expects to hit the bourses by the end of this month and is planning to skip the pre-IPO share sale rounds to fast-track listing.
+According to the draft IPO documents, the company plans to raise Rs 8,300 crore through fresh issue of equity shares and another Rs 8,300 crore through the offer-for-sale route.

 - Country: